e271828e/Flight.jl/docs/notes/design/framework_design.md

-How an author spells a component: where the structural facts live, what the build takes as authoritative, and what is checked against what. §13.1–§13.4 settle the component side (v0.5); §13.5–§13.8 settle the assembly side (v0.6); the build pipeline itself and the stopped-sim services remain open (§16).
+How an author spells a component: where the structural facts live, what the build takes as authoritative, and what is checked against what. §13.1–§13.4 settle the component side (v0.5, amended v0.8: strict `locals`); §13.5–§13.8 settle the assembly side (v0.6); the build pipeline is §14 (v0.8); the stopped-sim service spellings remain open (§17).
 Concrete syntax below is near-final in shape but still illustrative in spelling.
-The sketches (`sketch.jl`, `sketch_decoder.jl`, `sketch_io.jl`) predate this section — they still show reduce-ports, identity publication, the stateless prototypes and the builder-style assembly — and will be refreshed after the §14.4 walkthroughs.
+The sketches (`sketch.jl`, `sketch_decoder.jl`, `sketch_io.jl`) predate this section — they still show reduce-ports, identity publication, the stateless prototypes and the builder-style assembly — and will be refreshed after the §15.4 walkthroughs.

 ### 13.1 Position: a declarative trait layer — plain Julia, no macros